rahulsm27/Case_Studies/README.md

 --------------------------------------------------------------

-## CASE STUDY 4 -> Insights from Failed Orders for a taxi company
+## CASE STUDY 4 -> Insights from Failed Orders for a taxi company (Type : Data Analysis)

 - Investigate reasons for orders that were not completed successfully, i.e., the customer didn't end up getting a car.